ahmadx16/IceAndFire_Django/README.md

 ## Python Environment Setup

 It is recommended to create a virtual environment before installing django.
+This project uses [virtualenv](https://pypi.org/project/virtualenv/) for this purpose.
 You can create a python virtual environment by giving path where you want to create a virtual environment and run following commands.

 ``` shell
 python3 -m venv /path/to/new/virtual/environment
 source /path/to/new/virtual/environment/bin/activate
 ```

 The above commands will create and activate a new virtual environment.
-Learn more about virtual environment venv [here](https://docs.python.org/3/library/venv.html).
+Learn more about virtual environment virtualenv [here](https://pypi.org/project/virtualenv/).

 Now install application requirements using following command.